lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Contact page**

-    The contact page features a form allowing the user to send a email to the shop owner as well as alternative methods to contact the site owner.
-If the user is already signed his email address will already be populated.
+    The contact page features a form allowing the user to send a email to the shop owner.
+If the user is already signed his email address will be populated automatically.

     Upon submitting the form, an email should be sent to the site owner and a notification informing the user that the message has been successfully sent should display a the top of the page.